arshpunia/arshpunia.github.io/content/about.md

 summary: about
 ShowBreadCrumbs: true
 ---
-I live in Toronto and study Software Engineering at [York University](https://yorku.ca).
+I live in Toronto and work as a consulting analyst in the infrastructure engineering space.
 I have previously lived in Montreal, Ottawa, [Chandigarh](https://en.wikipedia.org/wiki/Chandigarh), New Delhi, Mumbai, and Pune.

-My interests include systems architecture, security, and privacy.
+My interests include cloud architecture, security, and privacy.

+I graduated from York University in October 2022 with First-Class Honors in Software Engineering.

 ## Contact ##
-Email: arshp98 \[at\] my \[dot\] yorku \[dot\] ca
+Email: punia \[dot\] arsh \[at\] outlook \[dot\] com